pedromsantos/ts-kata/src/7_TicTacToe/README.md

 - Keep your tests and production code separate.
 - Organize your unit tests to reflect your production code (similar project structure).
 - Organize your test in arrange, act and assert blocks.
-- Write the assertion first and work backward.
+- Write the, or at least focus on the, assertion first and work backward.
 - Write fast, isolated, repeatable and self-validating tests.

 ### Considerations when making a failing test pass